eggjs/egg-static/README.md

 `egg-static` provides one more option:

+- range: (bool) - range request implementation for egg-static or not, default is `true`.

 - maxFiles: the maximum value of cache items, only effective when dynamic is true, default is `1000`.

 **All static files in `$baseDir/app/public` can be visited with prefix `/public`, and all the files are lazy loaded.**